 [a] 2 years by taking 3 terms in each calendar [12 month] year assuming all subjects are passed at the first attempt.

 [b] 3 years if the student only studies for 2 terms in a 12 month year OR has resit subjects in term 3.

 |Degree||Term 1||Term 2||Term 3||Total modules studied per year||Duration|

 |BA in 2 years||3 Modules||3 Modules||3 Modules||9 Modules||18 modules over 2 years of 12 months study per year|

 |BA in 3 years||3 Modules||3 Modules||Extended Holidays or Resits of coursework/ exams||6 Modules||18 subjects over 3 years of 9 months study per year|

 A choice of start dates and time taken to obtain the degree gives students the maximum flexibility.

-An applicant must be at least 18 years of age at the start of the programme and have obtained a minimum of 2 ‘A’ Level passes or equivalent qualifications including foreign qualifications or QCF Level 3 qualification including the KCB Foundation course.
-Other qualifications may be considered equivalent including the International Baccalaureate, and Access courses (subject to approval by University of Chester).
+An applicant must be at least 18 years of age at the start of the programme and have obtained a minimum of 2 ‘A’ Level passes or equivalent qualifications including foreign qualifications or QCF Level 3 qualification.
+Other qualifications may be considered equivalent including the International Baccalaureate, and Access courses.
 Each application is subject to academic consideration.
 Please make a full application in order for us to provide an assessment.

 English language proficiency :